DataDog/documentation/content/en/synthetics/api_tests/_index.md

 3. **Name**: The name of your SSL test.
 4. **Select your tags**: The tags attached to your SSL test.
 Use the `<KEY>:<VALUE>` format to filter on a `<VALUE>` for a given `<KEY>` on the [Synthetic Monitoring page][1].
 5. **Locations**: The Datadog managed locations to run the test from.
 Many AWS locations from around the world are available.
 The full list is retrievable through the [Datadog API][2].
 You can also set up a [Private Location][3] to run a Synthetic API test on a private endpoint not accessible from the public internet.
-6. **How often should Datadog run the test?** Intervals are available between every five minutes to once per week.
+6. **How often should Datadog run the test?** Intervals are available between every one minute to once per week.
 7. Click on **Test Connection** to try out the request configuration.
 You should see a response preview show up on the right side of your screen.

 [1]: /synthetics/